ibm-cloud-docs/ibm-spectrum-lsf/about.md

 # About IBM Spectrum LSF
 {: #about-spectrum-lsf}

 {{site.data.keyword.spectrum_full}} allows you to deploy high-performance computing (HPC) clusters by using {{site.data.keyword.spectrum_full_notm}} as HPC scheduling software.
 This offering uses open source Terraform-based automation to provision and configure {{site.data.keyword.cloud_notm}} resources.
-With simple steps to define configuration properties and use automated deployment, you can build your own HPC clusters in minutes. {{site.data.keyword.spectrum_full_notm}} also enables configuration for auto-scaling, so {{site.data.keyword.spectrum_full_notm}} clusters can automatically add and remove worker nodes based on workload specifications.
+With simple steps to define configuration properties and use automated deployment, you can build your own HPC clusters in minutes by using your choice of an Intel x86 based [VPC virtual server instance profile type](/docs/vpc?topic=vpc-profiles&interface=ui) for the worker nodes in the cluster. {{site.data.keyword.spectrum_full_notm}} also enables configuration for auto scaling, so {{site.data.keyword.spectrum_full_notm}} clusters can automatically add and remove worker nodes based on workload specifications.
 This allows you to take full advantage of consumption-based pricing and pay for cloud resources only when they are needed.
 {: shortdesc}

 The offering supports the bring-your-own-license (BYOL) model for {{site.data.keyword.spectrum_full_notm}} to deploy an HPC cluster on {{site.data.keyword.cloud_notm}}.
 Make sure that you have sufficient software licenses to deploy the required capacity on the {{site.data.keyword.cloud_notm}} cluster.
 For evaluation purposes, {{site.data.keyword.cloud_notm}} does enable limited access.
 Contact your {{site.data.keyword.cloud_notm}} sales or support team for evaluation licenses.